 - Sift in dry ingredients.
-Sift into the bowl the flour, pumpkin spice, baking powder, baking soda and salt.
-Fold together gently.
+Sift into the bowl the flour, pumpkin spice, baking powder, baking soda, and salt.
+Fold them together gently.
 Using a spatula, fold the batter together until a few streaks of flour remain.

 How to marble the bread